All Episodes

 It is justice when you have these blowhards pontificating every day of the year about all these horrible things.

-A boograb and the NSA and the violation of personal property and civil liberties and so forth and so on.
+Abu Ghrab and the NSA and the violation of personal property and civil liberties and so forth and so on.

-Now, I have another observation, folks, especially given these last two sound bites.
+Now, I have another observation, folks, especially given these last two soundbites.

-We could make the case that Samuel Alito is being tortured in these hearings.
+According to the Democrats and Dick Durbin's standard and a definition of torture, we could make the case that Samuel Alito is being tortured in these hearings.

 He is being forced to sit for three days so far in an uncomfortable position.